Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 Multi-Timeframe Regime Alignment #

 - 60-minute: Macro regime and directional bias.
-This is the context that governs your session.
-If the 60-minute is in a strong trend regime, your mean-reversion trades on the 5-minute are fighting the macro flow and will have much lower win rates than the same setup taken in a proper ranging environment.
+If the 60-minute is in a strong trend regime, your mean-reversion trades on the 5-minute are fighting the macro flow with much lower win rates.

 - 15-minute: Regime confirmation.
 The primary entry timeframe.
 When the 15-minute agrees with the 60-minute regime, the setup has two-timeframe confirmation and can be traded with standard size.

 - 5-minute: Execution precision.
-Never let 5-minute signals override 15-minute regime.
-The 5-minute can show range signals within a trending 15-minute -- those are noise, not entries.
-Use the 5-minute only to time the entry within an already-confirmed regime from the higher timeframes.
+Never let 5-minute signals override 15-minute regime -- range signals on the 5-minute within a trending 15-minute are noise, not entries.

-The practical rule: if the 60-minute and 15-minute both show trending regime, trade trend-following strategies on the 5-minute entry.
-If they conflict — 60-minute trending but 15-minute ranging — reduce size by 50% and wait for alignment.
-Deploy full size only when all three timeframes agree on the same regime.
+The practical rule: if both the 60-minute and 15-minute show trending, deploy trend-following on 5-minute entries.
+Conflict (60-minute trending, 15-minute ranging) — reduce 50% and wait.
+Full size only when all three timeframes agree.

 The Layered Regime Framework #